ANKIT-KUMAR61/DiceeGame/README.md

 # DiceeGame
-Make a simple dic game using HTML,CSS and javaScript.
+Make a simple dicee game using HTML,CSS and javaScript.